peterstace/dauntless/README.md

 ### Most Important

-* Arrow up and down should screen.
-As should page up and page down.

 * Confirmation of exit.
 Type yes to exit, interrupt or no to cancel.

 * Timeout for displaying loading screen.

+* Delta generation when rendering screen.

 ### Important